The Best Cenotes for Families in the Yucatan: A Complete Guide to Swimming in Nature's Hidden Pools

 Preschoolers (4-5 years)

 Most open-air and some semi-open cenotes are appropriate.
 Kids this age can usually handle simple staircases with handrails.
 Life jackets remain mandatory.
-Gran Cenote is perfect for this age -- enough infrastructure to feel safe, enough natural beauty to capture their imagination.
+Gran Cenote is perfect for this age.
+Sofia handled it at five with no issue.

 Elementary Age (6-9 years)